Ernyoke/certified-aws-machine-learning-specialty/03-modelling/sagemaker.md

 ## Latent Dirichlet Allocation (LDA)

-- Topic modelling algorithm, it is not based on deep learning based algorithm
+- Topic modelling algorithm, it is not based on deep learning algorithm
 - It is an unsupervised algorithm, the topics themselves are unlabeled, they are just groupings of documents with a shared subset of words
 - Can be used for things other than words:
     - Cluster customers based on purchases